tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 ## Task 2: Connect swingbench application to Autonomous database

-Now that you have installed swingbench, the next step is to connet the application to your Autonomous database.
+Now that you have installed swingbench, the next step is to connect the application to your Autonomous database.

 - You are ready to run Swingbench workloads on Autonomous database.
 Workloads are simulated by users submitting transactions to the database.